Young-Chin/Young-Chin.github.io/_pages/about.md

 ---

  I am a second-year M.Sc student at Macau University of Science and Technology ([MUST](https://www.must.edu.mo)), SCSE, majoring in Applied Mathematics and Data Science, advised by [Prof. Jinyu Tian](https://www.must.edu.mo/scse/staff/tianjinyu). <br>
- I obtained my bachelor degree in Data Science and Big Data Technology from [Foshan University](https://www.fosu.edu.cn).
-Currently, I am working on the research topic of **Synthetic Image Detection**, supervised by Prof. Jinyu Tian and [Prof. Yuanyan Tang](https://www.fst.um.edu.mo/personal/yytang/) in [ZUMRI](http://www.zumri.cn).
+ I obtained my bachelor's degree in Data Science and Big Data Technology from [Foshan University](https://www.fosu.edu.cn).
+Currently, I am working on the research topic of **Synthetic Image Detection** and the applied topic of **AIGC(vision generation)**.

- **I am also looking for a Ph.D. position in 2024 fall.**
+ **I am also looking for an interesting and challenging position both in the company and college in 2024 fall.**

 Research Interests
 ======